Skip to content

 Are my loan repayments a business expense?

-They aren’t.
+No, they aren’t.
 The payments are going towards reducing your loan balance.
-However, we can claim the interest on the loan for business purposes.
-We make this adjustment when we prepare your financial statements.
+However, the interest on the loan can be claimed for business purposes.
+Your accountant makes this adjustment when they prepare your financial statements.

 What happens when I sell a business vehicle?